dji-sdk/Onboard-SDK/sample/STM32/README.md

  Low byte comes first and Hight byte comes later.

-**e.g.**To enter 2564 to roll_or_x.First,transform to hexadecimal,which is 0xA04.Low byte 0x04 send first,high byte 0x0A comes later.
+e.g. To enter 2564 to roll_or_x.First,transform to hexadecimal,which is 0xA04.
+Low byte 0x04 send first,high byte 0x0A comes later.
 i.e. 0xFA 0xFB 0x04 0x01 0x91 **0x0A 0x04**.......0xFE

 Here is an example: